dhancodes/dmenu-bookmarks/README.md

 lose you bookmorks or to enusure multi-device sharing store them in your dropbox (/any other cloud storage) folder.

-NB: See the included csv file to see how to format your file. :)
+NB: See the sample csv file to see how to format your file. :)

 # Prerequisites
 - Dmenu